 If there is interest in your market, research to see what competition is already in the space.
 Use Alexa’s Keyword Share of Voice tool to find brands already in the market.
 Enter a search phrase to create a report with brands that own the top share-of-voice for the phrase.

-Share of voice represents the amount of traffic that a website receives for a specific keyword.
+Share of voice represents the traffic a website receives for a specific keyword.
 It helps you identify brands already in the market, so you can see if you can compete with them and how you can differentiate your brand from their existing offerings.

 5. Test and iterate